epiverse-trace/tutorials/instructors/files/03-practical-tutors.md

 # Estimate proportion of new cases from a cluster of secondary cases ------
-# step: Use {superspreading} to calculate the probability (proportion)
+# step: Use {superspreading} with the fitted R and k to estimate
-# of new cases originating from a cluster of a given size (cluster size),
+# the probability new cases come from a cluster of a given size;
-# using as input the offspring distribution parameters:
-# the reproduction number and dispersion.
-# Paste the output result in the report.
+# paste the output in the report.

 # Set seed for random number generator
 set.seed(33)